 The University at Albany’s School of Criminal Justice is the academic home for one of the Center for Problem-Oriented Policing’s associate directors, Professor Graeme Newman.
 Graduate students there also serve as research assistants to the POP Center.
 Design and programming work for the POP Center website is done mainly by staff at the Professional Development Program at the University at Albany.

-This project was supported by Cooperative Agreement Number 2010CKWXK005 awarded by the Office of Community Oriented Policing Services, U.S. Department of Justice.
-The opinions contained herein are those of the author(s) and do not necessarily represent the official position or policies of the U.S. Department of Justice.
-References to specific agencies, companies, products, or services should not be considered an endorsement by the author(s) or the U.S. Department of Justice.
-Rather, the references are illustrations to supplement discussion of the issues.
+The opinions contained herein are those of the authors and do not necessarily represent the official position or policies of the Center for Problem Oriented Policing or the University at Albany.
+References to specific agencies, companies, products, or services should not be considered an endorsement by the authors, the Center for Problem Oriented Policing or University at Albany.